 A few weeks later, Shaun stood checking the departure board at the airport in West Berlin.
 He should have been looking forward to returning home, but the very thought of what awaited him sent shivers down his spine.
 He was hoping to see a familiar face, when he came through the arrivals door.
 He scanned the faces pulling his case through the overcrowded terminal and outside to the bus stop.
 It felt warmer than in Berlin, but the persistent rain, together with the ever-present wind, drenched his clothes as he waited.

 Granny’s house stood in darkness when he finally arrived at the front door.
 The usual flashing Christmas tree was absent from the sitting room window and Granny looked visibly older and weary, when she opened the door.

 “It’s lovely to have you back son,” she told him, putting her arms around him.

 “Don’t let the cold in,” she warned, turning back towards the living room door as he closed the hall door behind him.

 “Your dad is in bed,” she told him, as he pulled his chair closer to the electric fire.
 “He hasn’t been well at all since you went to Berlin.
 He was in hospital for tests.
 He has lost his appetite and is too feeble for anything.”

 “What did the doctors say?”
-Shaun asked, with concern in his voice.
+Shaun asked, deeply concerned.

 “The doctors tell you nothing, but I wouldn’t be surprised if it isn’t cancer.
 The weight is just walkin off him.”